aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 We will try multiple methods and calculate the **cost, performance, scalability and availability**.

-For Test Instances we will utilize a dummy site with dummy data using the ["Demo Data Creator Plugin"](https://wordpress.org/plugins/demo-data-creator/)
+For Test Instances we will utilize a dummy site with dummy data using the ["Demo Data Creator Plugin"](https://wordpress.org/plugins/demo-data-creator/) to stress the page

 ### T2 VS T3a / Micro or Nano